The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 Click to open the image in full screen

-While you might get different results depending on the headless browser you're using, looking at the whole process high-level, that's what happens when you go headless.
+While you might get different results depending on the headless browser, looking at the whole process high-level, that happens when you go headless.

-For this purpose, you can definitely use most programming languages such as Node.js, PHP, JAVA, Ruby, Python and others.
-The only requirement for any of these languages is that there is at least a library/package that allows you to interact with a headless browser.
+For this purpose, you can use most programming languages, such as Node.js, PHP, Java, Ruby, Python, and others.
+The only requirement for any of these languages is that there is at least a library/package that allows you to interact with headless browsers like Selenium and Puppeteer.

 Is Headless Scraping Faster?

-Yes, it is, because it requires fewer resources and fewer steps to get the information needed.
+Yes, it is, because it requires fewer resources and steps to get the needed information.

-When you use a headless browser, you're skipping the entire rendering of the UI.
+When you use a headless browser, you skip the entire UI rendering.

-We'll use the eBay site, which relies heavily on images.
+We'll use the eBay site that relies heavily on images.
 That is a perfect site for optimization.

 Click to open the image in full screen

 Look at that!
-2 seconds off when we load the page without images and CSS styles.
+Two seconds off when we load the page without images and CSS styles.

-The time spent painting the page is also fewer because while we still have to show something, that "something" is a lot less complex.
+The time spent painting the page is also less because while we still have to show something, it's notably less complex.

-Think about a more realistic scenario, let's say you have 100 clients, and each of them is doing 100 scraping requests per day.
-So you have 10.000 requests per day where you're saving 2 seconds on average, which translates to 5 (almost 6) hours saved every day, only through not having to render all those resources.
+Consider a more realistic scenario; let's say you have 100 clients, each making 100 scraping requests daily.
+So if you save two seconds off 10,000 requests, on average, that is five (almost six) hours less, only through not rendering all those resources.

 Is that number big enough for you now?